Shepherdwhen/Mafioso-Bot/README.md

 The `spectate` command can be used by any non-joined player or host to spectate a game.
 Spectators can see all game channels but cannot send messages, and as such are not legible to be backups.
 Use `unspectate` to stop spectating.

+Hosts can use the `channelvis` command to hide or show private and/or group channels from spectators and dead players.
+Use `channelvis true` to show channels and `channelvis false` to hide them.

 ### Command quick reference

 Pregame :